dgkelaidonis/jGenes-utils/README.md

 # jGenes-utils ACGT analyser
-Java code utils for genes decoding and bioinformatics applications for genomics.
-The ACGT constitutes the four types of bases found in a DNA molecule.
+Java code utils for genes decoding and bioinformatics applications for gene therapies.
+Analyze the million of ACGT bases sequences, using the java processing power.
+The 'ACGT' constitutes the four types of bases found in a DNA molecule.

 ## Where it is applicable
 The given open-source utils, may be used for processing sequences of ‘DNA atcg’.
 ACGT is an acronym for the four types of bases found in a DNA molecule: adenine (A), cytosine (C), guanine (G), and thymine (T).
 A DNA molecule consists of two strands wound around each other, with each strand held together by bonds between the bases.
 Adenine pairs with thymine, and cytosine pairs with guanine.